Louis De Grandis

 Fillings can sometimes loosen and fall out.
 Don’t panic in such situations.
 Contact your dentist immediately.

-Not seeking immediate care could result in pain, discomfort and sometimes, even loss of the tooth.
+Not seeking immediate care could result in pain, discomfort, and sometimes, even tooth loss.

 4. How long do dental fillings last?